xma711/notebook/statistics/time_series/stationarity/README.md

 1. the presence of a unit root or
 2. of a deterministic trend (such a non-stationary process is called a trend stationary process)

-a trend stationary process can easily be transformed into a stationary process by removing the underlying trend (by the AR part in ARMA or ARIMA??), which is solely a function of time.
+A trend stationary process can easily be transformed into a stationary process by removing the underlying trend (by the AR part in ARMA or ARIMA), which is solely a function of time.

 Processes with one or more unit roots can be made stationary through differencing (e.g. [the differencing in ARIMA](../ARIMA/README.md)).